 ✔ A unified GSM and LTE Core Network that implements in software the functions of GMSC, GGSN and PGW

-✔ YateUCN uses the HLR to localize the MSC/VLR of the called subscriber and routes the call to the designated MSC/VLR in the MNO network.
+✔ YateUCN uses the HLR to locate the MSC/VLR of the called subscriber and routes the call to the designated MSC/VLR in the MNO network.

 ✔ It establishes and maintains the IP sessions of the subscriber and routes the IP packets to the SGSN in the MNO network.